dima028/aws-cloud/module5.md

 * Automatic scaling: As the size of your database shrinks or grows, DynamoDB automatically scales to adjust for changes in capacity while maintaining consistent performance.
 This makes it a suitable choice for use cases that require high performance while scaling.

 ## Amazon Redshift
+**Amazon Redshift**: This is data warehousing as a service.
+Data warehouses designed to store big data for historical analytics (as opposed to operational analysis).
+Optimized for looking at already set data.
+Massively scalable as _Redshift nodes_ can scale up to multiple petabytes.
+Optimized for *Business Intelligence, BI* use cases (i.e. big data solutions).

+**Amazon Redshift Spectrum**: can be used in cooperation with *Amazon Redshift* in order to run a single SQL query against exabytes of unstructured data running in data lakes.